Food & Cooking

 Places of conviviality and exchange

-On every continent, local markets bring together small producers like farmers, fishermen, breeders...
+Local markets bring together small producers like farmers, fishermen, and breeders on every continent.

-Whether on a lake in Kashmir, on a river in Vietnam, in the high mountains in Peru or on the seaside in the West Indies, these markets are most of all places of conviviality, warmth and exchange.
+Whether on a lake in Kashmir, on a river in Vietnam, in the high mountains in Peru, or on the seaside in the West Indies, these markets are, first of all, places of friendliness, warmth, and exchange.

 A cultural beverage

 After water, tea is the most ingested beverage in the world.
-Although common, tea requires extensive labor to make it grow, harvest its leaves and transform them.
-Like wine in Europe, there is a deep seated tea tradition in Asia where special vintages, prime growing areas, centuries old codes and know how combine into a refine culture.
+Although common, tea requires extensive labor to grow, harvest its leaves, and transform them.
+Like wine in Europe, there is a deep-seated tea tradition in Asia where special vintages, prime growing areas, centuries-old codes, and know-how combine into a refined culture.

-From the legendary Darjeeling valleys of India to the Japanese hills of Shizuoka and the province of Yunnan in China – considered the birthplace of tea – this film follows experts who open the doors to a fascinating world.
+From the legendary Darjeeling valleys of India to the Japanese hills of Shizuoka and the province of Yunnan in China – considered the birthplace of tea – this film follows experts into a fascinating world.

 An innovative, clever and fun gastronomic magazine